 Provide the transporting company with emergency procedures and shut off locations for batteries, generator, LP/propane tanks and manual overrides in case of any issues.

 If you are unsure on any specific area, simply refer to the owner’s manual for any clarifications.

 Transporting a RV has many different moving parts that makes the move much more difficult.
 Aside from the logistical standpoint of conducting the move, you also have to prepare the RV for travel.
 This includes ensuring that everything is safely latched and secure on the interior, you must ensure that the moving parts of the exterior are working properly, and everything is working smoothly on the mechanics side as well.
 If you are starting to think about transporting your RV, follow the steps highlighted within this article to have a peace of mind.
-SAC transport coordinators are available 7 days a week to provide you with a quote to transport your RV and educate you on the entire transport process.
+Ship A Car transport coordinators are available 7 days a week to provide you with a quote to transport your RV and educate you on the entire transport process.